Vyral/brett-sikora/_posts/2018-10-30-the-market-shift-is-here-and-your-equity-could-be-at-risk.md

 ---
 layout: post
-title: Is Fall the Time to Sell Your Home in Our Market?
+title: The Market Shift Is Here and Your Equity Could Be at Risk
 date: 2018-10-30 19:49:00
 tags:
   - Real Estate